Erick-Oliveira-ET/Happy-Server/README.md

 * Added the dev script.
 Flags used:
     * Transpile-only: disable the constant auto check made by ts-node-dev.
     * Ignore-watch node_modules:  disable the constant auto check made in the node modules.
+To start the server use `npm run dev`

 * ` npm install typeorm sqlite3`